ICanBoogie/HTTP/README.md

 ### Altering the dispatcher

-The `ICanBoogie\HTTP\Dispatcher::alter` event of class [ICanBoogie\HTTP\Dispatcher\AlterEvent][] is fired after the dispatcher has been created.
+The `ICanBoogie\HTTP\RequestDispatcher::alter` event of class [ICanBoogie\HTTP\RequestDispatcher\AlterEvent][] is fired after the dispatcher has been created.
 Third parties may use this event to register or alter dispatchers, or replace the dispatcher altogether.

 The following code illustrate how a `hello` dispatcher, that returns "Hello world!" when the request matches the path "/hello", can be registered.